Implementing Fast AlphaZero

 where $z$ is the actual game outcome, $v$ is what the network predicted, $\pi$ is what MCTS thinks the best moves are, $p$ is what the network thinks, and that last term just prevents overfitting.

-Making It Actually Fast
+Making It Fast

 Parallel Everything